chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 {{< readfile file="content/workstation/reusable/md/chef_workstation.md" >}}

+For general information about downloading Chef products, see the [Chef download documentation](/download/).

 ## Supported Platforms

 The following table lists the commercially supported platforms and versions for Chef Workstation: